 5.3 Internal Controls.
 The University shall maintain an adequate system of internal controls to identify After-the-Fact Purchases, to prevent or minimize such violations, and to implement the provisions of this section.

 5.4 Ratification.
-The University Controller (or the Campus Controller, for amounts up to $50,000), in his or her sole discretion, may ratify the expenditure or obligation creating an After-the-Fact Purchase, if he or she finds all of the following:
+The University Controller (or the Campus Controller, for amounts of $50,000 or less), in his or her sole discretion, may ratify the expenditure or obligation creating an After-the-Fact Purchase, if he or she finds all of the following:

 - The prices or rates are fair and reasonable;

 - The amount of the expenditure is within the unencumbered balance;

 - The University department provides a written explanation in accordance with the applicable PSC Procedural Statement.

 - The parties did not act in bad faith or in a fraudulent manner; and